Overview

 The international development community is increasingly paying attention to the need to sustainably scale development impact.

-The reason for this growing interest is clear: The ambitious global development and climate goals (the Sustainable Development Goals and the Paris Agreement climate targets) can only be reached if we focus not only on how we can increase the amount of development and climate finance but, as importantly, on how we ensure the available finance is deployed for sustainable impact at optimal scale.
 Many implementers and funders realize that traditional one-off project-based approaches are increasingly untenable in the face of escalating needs and scarce resources.
 However, we do not know how widespread nor how deep this scaling focus is among funder organizations.
 In particular, we do not know whether the focus on scaling is limited to lofty ambitions in mission statements and public announcements, or whether it also is increasingly embedded and effectively deployed in operational practice.
 Nor do we know what lessons can be learned from efforts to mainstream the scaling agenda in particular development funding organizations.
+(See Background Documents)

-Its purposes it to inform its members and the wider development community of the current state of support for scaling in a broad range of development funding agencies, to draw lessons for future efforts to mainstream the scaling agenda in the development funding community, and to promote more effective funder support for scaling by stakeholders in developing countries.
-The study team consists of Richard Kohl (Lead Consultant and Project Co-Leader), Johannes Linn (Co-Chair of the Scaling CoP and Project Co-Leader), Larry Cooley (Co-Chair of the Scaling CoP), and Ezgi Yilmaz (Junior Consultant).
-MSI staff provide administrative and communications support, in particular Leah Sly and Gaby Montalvo.
+to inform the members of the Scaling Community of Practice and the wider development community of the current state of support for scaling in a broad range of development funding agencies, to draw lessons for future efforts to mainstream the scaling agenda in the development funding community, and to promote more effective funder support for scaling by stakeholders in developing countries.
+(See Concept Note for the Mainstreaming Initiative.)

 By “mainstreaming” we understand the systematic, organization-wide incorporation of support for sustainable outcomes at scale